Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Related work

 From a patentometrics perspective, encoder models are attractive because they scale efficiently to millions of documents and can be seamlessly integrated into large indicator pipelines \citep{Krestel2021Survey}.
 However, prior studies also note their sensitivity to label imbalance and their tendency to optimize performance on dominant subclasses \citep{pujari2021multitask, nam2014large}.
-Consequently, macro-averaged and hierarchical metrics are often substantially lower than micro-averaged scores, raising concerns about their suitability for analyzing emerging or weakly represented technological areas \citep{Krestel2021Survey,Lin2025Review,Kamateri2024AI}.
+This limitation is particularly evident in real-world settings, where long-tailed label distributions and noisy IPC assignments remain a persistent challenge even for advanced deep learning models, raising concerns about their suitability for analyzing emerging or weakly represented technological areas \citep{Krestel2021Survey,Lin2025Review,Kamateri2024AI}.